Alex-Van-Buren/mtga_collection_managerv2/README.md

 2. See your collection progress for every set.

 ### Features:
 * It's like, *really, really* fast.
-Analyze over 250,000 cards as fast as you can click upload.
+Analyze every single MTG Arena card as fast as you can click upload.
 * No downloads necessary.
 * Native dark mode, or optionally blind yourself with light mode.
 * View every card that you own, see which ones you're missing, or check out whole sets at a time.